hubidu/heimdall-io/report-app/README.md

 - Implement a loading spinner
 - CHORE Switch to https://github.com/conorhastings/react-syntax-highlighter
-- report details: Show browser log entries also for puppeteer (map puppeteer logs to webdriverio format)
 - FEATURE report list: Group failed tests by prefix
 - report list: Hide expected/actual section by default
 - details: when test failed: Provide a link to the last successful run